riencoertjens/manuvelsite/src/content/locations/connect.md

 email: temse@manuvel.be
 opening_hours:
-  - day: OPEN FOR BUSINESS AND PRIVATE EVENTS ,GROUP ACTIVITIES ,SPECIAL OCCASIONS & WHENEVER WE DAMNED FEEL LIKE IT ! ♥
+  - day: OPEN FOR BUSINESS AND PRIVATE EVENTS ,GROUP ACTIVITIES ,SPECIAL OCCASIONS & WHENEVER WE DAMNED FEEL LIKE IT ! ♥ OUR POP-UP BRANDSTORE IS ALSO AVAILABLE FOR YOUR BUSINESS, CONTACT US !
     hours: stay tuned
     extra: "Follow us on our Instagram and Facebook page @manuvel_connect "
 address: